trixi-framework/P4est.jl/README.md

 installed as a dependency.
 The binaries provided by P4est\_jll.jl support MPI and are compiled against the default MPI binaries of MPI.jl.
 At the time of writing, these are the binaries provided by MicrosoftMPI\_jll.jl on Windows and MPICH\_jll.jl on all other platforms.
-Note that the Julia MPI wrapper [MPI.jl](https://github.com/JuliaParallel/MPI.jl) has to be configured to use the same MPI binaries.

 By default, [P4est.jl](https://github.com/trixi-framework/P4est.jl) provides pre-generated Julia bindings to all exported C functions of the underlying